ipfs-shipyard/js-crypto-key-composer/README.md

 }
 ```

 The seed is composed of 32 bytes which serves as the basis to derive the 64 bytes private key and the 32 bytes public key.
+This closely follows what is defined in [RFC 8032](https://tools.ietf.org/html/rfc8032#section-5.1.5).
 </details>

 <details><summary><strong>ED25519 public keys</strong></summary>